plagakit/3VG3/README.md

 # 3VG3 Physics Engine

 A physics engine based on my coursework in DATASCI 3VG3 at McMaster University.
-The course goes over 2D dynamics, collisions, friction, constraints, and more all in Python, I translated everything over to C++ (using Raylib for rendering) with my own engine additions beyond the scope of the course.
+The course goes over 2D dynamics, collisions, friction, constraints, and more.
+The course is normally all in Python, but I translated all the concepts and code over to C++ (using Raylib for rendering) with, hopefully soon, my own engine additions beyond the scope of the course.

 ### TODO
 - Friction